-Tillerson tightens the reins at the State Department
+Tillerson tightens the reins at State Department

 "We don't know what the policies are, and the diplomats don't know what the policies are," Senator Ben Cardin, the senior Democrat on the Senate Foreign Relations Committee, said on Tuesday.

-The second authority Tillerson rescinded in July was approval of State Department reports to Congress, which will now sit with the Office of Policy Planning.
+The second authority Tillerson took back from the undersecretary for political affairs in July was approval of State Department reports to Congress, which will now sit with the Office of Policy Planning, an internal State Department body usually headed by a political appointee.
 Unlike other senior officials, the office director and staff do not need Senate confirmation.

 The State Department is required by law to produce hundreds of reports for Congress each year, including on acts of terrorism, human rights conditions in different countries, countries' narcotics control strategies, the state of religious freedom around the world, and human trafficking.